typedb/typedb-docs/README.md

 - Second and third columns are dedicated to TypeDB and TypeDB Cluster, respectively, where each cell may contain one or more version numbers.
   -  If there need to be 2 version numbers, they are to be separated by a `, ` (e.g. `1.5.2, 1.5.3`).
   -  If there need to be more than 2 version numbers, a range is provided (e.g. `1.5.4 to 1.5.7`).

-### API References

-API references are written and maintained in `.yml` files.
-To work, with these files, you need to have a solid understanding of YAML anchors and references.

-Client API reference files are accessible via [`03-client-api/references`](03-client-api/references) and Concept API references via [`04-concept-api/references`](04-client-api/references).

-### Tests

-- A code block of `java` that is not preceded by any test flags, will be tested as a _Query_.
-Such code blocks are expected to contain an instantiation of a TypeQL query.
-- A code block of `typeql` that is not preceded by any test flags, will be tested either as a _pattern_ or a _query_.
-It will be tested as a query if it contains any query keywords (`match`, `define`, `insert`).
-Otherwise, it will be tested as a pattern.
-- A code block that follows the `<!-- test-example file-name.extension -->` flag, will be tested as an _example_.
-Such code blocks are expected to contain a self-contained piece of code with its only requirements being:
-  - a running TypeDB Server
-  - the schema loaded into the target database
-- Code blocks that have no language name, will not be tested.
-- Code blocks whose language is not `java`, `javascript` or `python` will not be tested.
-- Code blocks that follow the `<!-- test-ignore -->` flag, will not be tested.
-- Code blocks that follow the `<!-- test-delay -->` flag, will not be tested.
-The flag is expected to be removed in the next major or minor release.